webCOMAND Packages & Market Products

-When a package contains Files (content that extends or implements the File content type), they are automatically mirrored to the file system, which makes them accessible to software running on the server.
+When a package has the Write Files option checked, any Files (content that extends or implements the File content type) in the package are automatically mirrored to the file system, which makes them accessible to software running on the server.
 When Files are added to a package, a folder with the same name as the package Namespace will be automatically created where packages are configured to install, if it doesn't already exist.
 Files are created in that folder, or any subfolders specified in the File's Filename.

 Packages can also include content, or even exclusively contain content.
 A package provides a clean way to describe the collection of content as a whole.
 Queries can also restrict results to Content Types associated with a specific package by Namespace.

 PHP Files in a package that define a class in a corresponding namespace can be easily accessed through the PHP API.